MUSC Intramural Sports

 Season shall be six (6) games in length. (subject to change)

-Teams may add players to the roster at anytime during the regular season up to the 5 th week of play, but not during playoffs.
-You must have seven (7) people at game time to start a game.
-Additional players may be picked up as long as five (5) rostered players are present.
+Teams may add players to the roster at anytime during the regular season up to the stated deadline.
+You must have seven (6) people at game time to start a game.

-Playoffs will be held after the regular season between the top eight teams.
-In the event of a tie, a playoff will be held between all tied teams to determine who will fill the eighth team slot.
+Playoffs will be held after the regular season; the amount of teams taken are determined by the number of teams in the league.
 During the playoffs, only those players on a team's roster may play.
 No additional players may be picked up or added.

 Any rules not covered in this rulebook will fall under the discretion of the game referee.
 After the game a decision will be made by the rules committee and added to the rulebook.
 Once again, the referee's decision is FINAL!
 All calls will stand - good and bad.
 No games will be played under protest unless deemed necessary by the rules committee.

-NOTE: The rules committee is composed of the team captain for each team and the intramural coordinators.
+NOTE: The rules committee is composed of the team captain for each team, the onsite referee and the intramural coordinators.